-2.3.1.1.1 Primary structural members are to be constructed from steels conforming to the requirements of this Section.

-2.3.1.1.2 For lifting appliances with design service temperature $-10^{\circ}$ C and above, materials for primary structural members are to have fracture toughness suitable for the intended application as evidenced by previous satisfactory marine service experience or are to conform to toughness requirements similar to those indicated in 2.4, except for materials with thicknesses up to 25 mm, which may be tested at the design service temperature.

-2.3.1.1.3 For lifting appliances with design service temperature below -10°C, materials for primary structural members are to conform to the toughness requirements of 2.4.
+- 2.3.1.1.1 In general, primary structural members of lifting appliances are to be constructed from steels conforming to the requirements of this Section. - 2.3.1.1.2 For lifting appliances with design service temperature -10°C and above, materials for primary structural members are to have fracture toughness suitable for the intended application as evidenced by previous satisfactory marine service experience or are to conform to toughness requirements similar to those indicated in 2.4, except for materials with thicknesses up to 25 mm, which may be tested at the design service temperature. - 2.3.1.1.3 For lifting appliances with design service temperature below -10°C, materials for primary structural members are to conform to the toughness requirements of 2.4.